Daskalakis Athletic Center: Midnight Madness

-The annual Midnight Madness event was held in the arena before the basketball season begins.
-The event was similar to those at other universities, as it serves as a pep rally for the entire men's and women's basketball seasons.
-During the event, the lineups for the teams are announced, and the annual DAC Pack T-shirt design was also released.
+The annual Midnight Madness event was held in the arena before the basketball season begin.
+The event was similar to those at other universities, as it served as a pep rally for the entire men's and women's basketball seasons.
+During the event, the lineups for the teams were announced, and the annual DAC Pack T-shirt design was also released.
 Since 2011, a concert was also held as a closing to the event.
 The 2013 event which featured Childish Gambino held an attendance of over 2,200.
 In 2014 the event was replaced with the Drexel Fall Fest.